Key Takeaways

 Beyond the Tenth Circuit

-If you lose in the Tenth Circuit, further appeal to the United States Supreme Court is theoretically possible but practically rare.
-The Supreme Court accepts only about 1% of the petitions it receives.
-Unless your case involves a circuit split or a significant constitutional question, Supreme Court review is unlikely.
+If you lose in the Tenth Circuit, further review by the United States Supreme Court is theoretically possible but practically rare.
+Unless your case involves a circuit split, an important federal question, or another reason for discretionary review, Supreme Court review is unlikely.

 Facing a Federal Appeal?